Energy Conservation Programs

 University of Colorado Conservation Program

 Many colleges and universities have had active energy conservation programs since the 1980s, and some programs stand out for their efforts to reach out to building occupants to inform and engage.
 The University of Colorado (CU), a Labs21 partner, has institutionalized its energy conservation programs so that students, faculty, and staffs continuously receive its message of energy awareness.
-The university manages its program through its Office of Campus Resource Conservation, which has:
+The university manages its program through its Office of Sustainability, which has:

 - Installed energy consumption meters in all buildings